C0d3-5t3w/.5t3w/README.md

 - **Portable RPi Environment**
   - Lightweight Python-based solution using **Scapy**, **PyShark**, and **tcpdump**.
-  - Single script deployable on a Raspberry Pi with minimal setup.
+  - Small and portable package deployable on a Raspberry Pi with minimal setup.

 - **Silence Mode**
   - Suppress terminal output for silent monitoring or background operations.